freiz/terminator/README.md

 ===

 ### Step 1, Install Dependencies
-The only dependecies is [kyotocabinet](http://fallabs.com/kyotocabinet/) for persistance, which need to install first.
+The only dependencies is [kyotocabinet](http://fallabs.com/kyotocabinet/) for persistance, which need to be installed first.

 ### Step 2, Install Terminator and Compile
 ```bash